pdfmake/docs/content/document-definition-object/images.md

       image: 'myImageDictionary/image1.jpg'
     },
     {
-      // in browser is supported loading images via url from reference by name in images
+      // is supported loading images via url from reference by name in images
       image: 'snow'
     },
   ],